ncclabsustech/Chinese_reading_task_eeg_processing/README.md

 This document illustrate the pipeline of our EEG pre-processing and how to use our code to deal with the EEG data.
 Besides, an explanation of our dataset is provided for your reference.

+For now, we have already recorded EEG data of 10 subjects, each data contains a nearly 12 hours long time.

+We upload a folder called `example-dataset`, which shows the structure of our dataset, which follows the BIDS standard format.

 ##  Pipeline

 ### Experiment and EEG Recording